Photo by Innerbody Research

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

-Hair loss can sneak up on you when you might not expect it.
+Hair loss can sneak up on you when you might not expect it; a few extra hairs in your comb might not seem like much at first, but you could wake up one day and realize you’ve been losing your hair for years.
 There are several common causes of hair loss, though one is far more common than the rest: androgenetic alopecia (AGA).8 This affliction (sometimes also called androgenic alopecia) is commonly referred to as male (or female) pattern baldness.
-It happens when the body converts an excess amount of testosterone into dihydrotestosterone (DHT), which makes its way to the scalp and inhibits the healthy activity of hair follicles.
+It happens when the body converts testosterone into an excess of dihydrotestosterone (DHT), which makes its way to the scalp and inhibits the healthy activity of hair follicles.
 Over time, those follicles are starved of nutrients, go into a dormant phase, and eventually die off.

 Other causes of hair loss include

-Of course, hair loss can be a symptom of numerous medical conditions, so we recommend having your hair loss evaluated by a dermatologist and your regular doctor before beginning any treatment from Happy Head or one of their competitors.
+Of course, hair loss can be a symptom of numerous medical conditions and nutrient deficiencies, so we recommend having your hair loss evaluated by a dermatologist and your regular doctor before beginning any treatment from Happy Head or one of their competitors.

 Happy Head is a hair loss solution company offering several of the most well-known and thoroughly tested hair loss treatments available.
 They sell some of them in various concentrations based on the results of a medical questionnaire and a consultation with one of their doctors.